Taranaki Regional Skills Leadership Group

 RSLGs are part of a joined-up approach to labour market planning that sees our workforce, education and immigration systems working together to better meet the differing skills needs across the country.
 Find out more about the RSLG kaupapa:

-The Taranaki RSLG has released its first Regional Workforce Plan (RWP).
+The Taranaki RSLG released its first Regional Workforce Plan (RWP) in 2022.
 The plan sets out regional aspirations, priorities and actions for current and future workforce skills development in the region.
+The plan focuses on Food Fibre and Whenua, and Energy Sectors.

-The plan mainly focuses on regional solutions to regional problems but also suggests actions at a central government level where regional solutions may not be possible or the challenge or opportunity is a national one.
+The plans focus on regional solutions to regional problems but also makes recommendations at a central government level where regional solutions may not be possible, or the challenge or opportunity is a national one.

 Local insights reports